feremabraz/osric-rules-engine/docs/development/OSRIC-Development-Guide.md

-## OSRIC Rules Engine — Architecture, Conventions, and Unified Roadmap
+## OSRIC Rules Engine — Architecture, Conventions, and Roadmap

-This document is the canonical reference for the repository’s structure, how to extend it safely, and what’s next.
-It focuses on the unified model (Option A) and only lists active or upcoming work; completed phases are summarized briefly.
+This document is the canonical reference for how to extend the engine safely, plus a concise roadmap with clear status markers (Done, Pending, Planned).

-Last updated: 2025-08-12 (Phases 5–6 complete; Phase 7–8 planning drafted)
+Last updated: 2025-08-12 (Phase 1: completed; Phase 2: planned)

 ## Project overview